vicrep/ECSE321-Team7-SoccerScoring/README.md

 #### Android App
 **Installation Guide**

 The app apk is located [here](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/build).
-Download it and run it directly on an android device or you can run it on an emulator available online such as [bluestacks](http://www.bluestacks.com).
-The source code of the android app is accessible from [here](https://github.com/lucien-george/ECSE321-Team7-SoccerScoring/tree/master/src/com/SocScore/Android).
+Download it and run it directly on an android device or you can run it on an emulator available online such as [bluestacks](http://www.bluestacks.com)

+#### Java Swing App

+The Java Swing App uses the same framework as the Web App and Android App (see above for link to framework).
+The source code can be found in the following link [src/com/SocScore/javaswing](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/src/com/SocScore/javaswing), the executable of the Java Swing App can be found in hte following link [build](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/build)